hazelgrove/hazel/README.md

 ### Short version

-If you already have `ocaml` version 5.0.0 and least version 2.0 of `opam` installed, you can build Hazel by running the following commands.
+If you already have `ocaml` version 5.2.0 and at least version 2.0 of `opam` installed, you can build Hazel by running the following commands.

 - `git clone git@github.com:hazelgrove/hazel.git`